Women's association football: Controversies

-Sexist comments and decision-making around dress codes
+Misogynistic comments and decision-making around dress codes

-A number of footballers around the globe wear a kit made up of a jersey, shorts, cleats (boots) and knee-length socks worn over shin guards.
+Footballers around the world, both female and male, wear a kit made up of a jersey, shorts, cleats (boots), and knee-length socks worn over shin guards.
 In 2004, FIFA President Sepp Blatter suggested that women footballers should "wear tighter shorts and low cut shirts... to create a more female aesthetic" and attract more male fans.
-His comment was criticized as sexist by people involved with women's football and media outlets worldwide.
+His comment was criticized as misogynistic by people involved with women's football and media outlets worldwide.

-In September 2008, FC de Rakt women's team (FC de Rakt DA1) in the Netherlands made international headlines by swapping its old kit for a new one featuring "short" skirts and "tight-fitting" shirts.
-This innovation, which had been requested by the team itself, was initially vetoed by the Royal Dutch Football Association on the grounds that, according to the laws of the game, shorts must be worn by all players, both male and female; but this decision was reversed when it was revealed that the FC de Rakt team were wearing tennis style short pants under their skirts, and were therefore technically in compliance of the "shorts rule".
+In September 2008, the local amateur FC de Rakt women's team (FC de Rakt DA1) in the Netherlands made international headlines by swapping its old kit for a new one featuring skirts and fitted shirts.
+This innovation, which had been requested by the team itself for physical comfort was initially vetoed by the Royal Dutch Football Association on the grounds that, according to the laws of the game, shorts must be worn by all players, both male and female; but this decision was reversed when it was revealed that the FC de Rakt team were wearing tennis style short pants under their skirts, and were therefore technically in compliance of the "shorts rule".
 Denying that the kit change was merely a publicity stunt, club chairman Jan van den Elzen told Reuters:

 21-year-old team captain Rinske Temming said:

-Also in June 2011, Russian UEFA Women's Champions League contenders WFC Rossiyanka announced a plan to play in bikinis in a bid to boost attendances.

 Women's football in the Middle East and North Africa

-Until 2020, only Morocco, Tunisia, Egypt, Algeria, Palestine, Turkey, Jordan, Iran, Lebanon, Syria and Israel had large-scale women's competitions and national teams, which are still hindered due to discrimination against women in football.
+Until 2020, only Morocco, Tunisia, Egypt, Algeria, Palestine, Turkey, Jordan, Iran, Lebanon, Syria, and Israel had large-scale women's competitions and national teams, which are still hindered due to discrimination against women in football.

-Since 2020, countries that have traditionally been seen as extreme like Saudi Arabia, Oman, Qatar, Somalia, Mauritania and Sudan have begun to develop women's football in order to raise their international profiles and distance themselves from their conservative pasts.
-Sudan women's national football team debuted in 2021, and the Saudi Arabia women's team was noticed internationally, due to Saudi Arabia's religious conservatism and its radical Islamic school of thought.
+Since 2020, countries that have traditionally been stricter like Saudi Arabia, Oman, Qatar, Somalia, Mauritania, and Sudan have begun to develop women's football in order to raise their international profiles.
+Sudan women's national football team debuted in 2021, and the Saudi Arabia women's team was noticed internationally, due to Saudi Arabia's Islamic conservatism.